Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 ### Summary

-This page and the examples have been created to demonstrate some basic icon features, without mandating a specific folder structure within GPZ files.
+This page and the examples have been created to demonstrate some basic icon features, without mandating a specific folder structure.
 The creator of the GPX / GPZ file is ultimately free to decide the most applicable folder structure for their own requirements.

 Through the use of icon styles the creator of the GPX / GPZ can classify their icons in whatever way they deem appropriate.
 It may be a single folder called "icons", or it may be a number of different folders, perhaps providing different icon sizes or image formats.

-Applications are not required to support all of the features such as SVG support, external links, or external GPZ files.
+Applications are not required to support all of the features such as anchor points / hotspots, SVG support or external links.
 These concepts have only been documented to illustrate what is possible, should an application wish to make use of such advanced features.

 Links to a draft schema, plus GPX 1.1 compliant examples (GPX + GPZ) are available on a separate page - click the [link](0/2/README.md) to access.